Deformable image registration with deep network priors: a study on longitudinal PET images: Method

 \subsection{Image registration}

-Given a fixed and moving $(F$, $M)$ image pair, deformable image registration aims to estimate a dense deformation field $\Phi$ such that the wrapped image $W = M(x + \Phi(x))$ is aligned with $F$ for each voxel $x$.
+Given a pair of fixed and moving $(F$, $M)$ images, deformable image registration aims to estimate a dense deformation field $\Phi$ such that the wrapped image $W = M(x + \Phi(x))$ is aligned with $F$ for each voxel $x$.
 Given a metric $\mathcal{S}(.,.)$ measuring the dissimilarity between two images, conventional registration methods choose a parametrization of transformation and optimize it through a cost function of the form:

-However, the problem stated Eq. \ref{eq:reg_1} is ill-posed: it belongs to the nonlinear transformation class (\cite{Myronenko2009}).
+However, the problem stated Eq.~\ref{eq:reg_1} is ill-posed: it belongs to the nonlinear transformation class (\cite{Myronenko2009}).
 By explicitly constraining the transformation, parametric approaches can become well-posed (\cite{Rueckert1999}), at the cost of limiting the range of admissible transformations.
-In this way, complex deformable transformations include a regularization term $\mathcal{R}_{smooth}(\Phi)$ in the objective function Eq.~\ref{eq:reg_1}.
-This prior, correctly chosen, restricts the admissible solutions by avoiding meaningless transformations and shaping the type of deformation fields.
-Weighted by $\lambda_{smooth}$, common regularization terms enforce smoothness onto the displacement field by penalizing the spatial derivatives of $\Phi$.
+Constraining an over-parameterized or complex deformable transformation is effectively done by adding a regularization term $\mathcal{R}_{smooth}(\Phi)$ to the objective function Eq.~\ref{eq:reg_1}.
+Regularization terms incorporate priors, which if correctly chosen, guide the optimization towards better estimates of the deformation fields.
+Weighted by $\lambda_{smooth}$, the most common regularization term enforces smoothness onto the displacement field by penalizing the spatial derivatives of $\Phi$.